If you are wondering how to become a QA manager or test lead, these simple steps and tips to use, will help you on your way.

 - Experience in leading a team, and the ability to manage a team of 10+ people.

 - Ability to select and maintain tools for the testing process and test management purposes.

 - Strong understanding of QA metrics and an ability to set effective KPIs for achieving the project/testing goals.

 - Ability to cooperate between teams and communicate with all levels of stakeholders (often remote and distributed), effectively and efficiently.

 Some Other Important Tips

-It might not sound obvious, but a career can be described as a set of decisions made by other people about us.
+It might not sound obvious, but a career can be described as a set of decisions made about us by other people.
 So, how can you influence these decisions for the best?

 - Don’t be irreplaceable.
-Even though this may seem counterintuitive, when you’re a perfect fit for your current role and no one else can do your job, you make it impossible to be moved to another position.
-So, prepare for change ahead of time and try to share some of your responsibilities where possible, so your successor will be able to take over from you with minimum effort.
+This may seem counterintuitive, but think about it: when you’re a perfect fit for your current role and no one else can do your job, you make it impossible to be moved to another position.
+So, prepare for change ahead of time and try to share some of your responsibilities where possible, so that your successor will be able to take over from you with minimum effort.

 - Build long-term relationships with your company and colleagues.
 The world is small, and good relationships really matter.
 Imagine being considered for promotion to a company or project where the person in charge is one of your ex-colleagues that you used to have conflict with.
 Can you see the chances dwindling?
 Always think long-term when working with your colleagues, managers, company and clients.
 Try to be a problem solver, not a trouble-maker.
 This is not only a more pleasant way to collaborate, but is also a productive one.

-Career building is a complex process that depends on a lot of factors, but with proper intention, planning and action, you can make it far more predictable and achievable.
+Career building is a complex process that depends on a lot of factors – but with proper intention, planning and action, you can make it far more predictable and achievable.
 Don’t forget to train both hard and soft skills required for the selected role, and make sure you work within a suitable environment that encourages you to grow.
+Good luck!